 To ensure that staff is aware of your child's absence, you will be required to sign a logbook at the nursing station when leaving the unit and again upon your return.
 Unless your child is signed out for the entire day, it is suggested that any absence from the unit be brief so that you do not miss special investigations, treatments or physician visits.

-Your Health Care Team will determine when you and/or your child is ready to go home, and you will be given specific instructions to follow once you leave the hospital.
+Your Health Care Team will determine when your child is ready to go home.
+You will be given specific instructions to follow once you leave the hospital.
 You may also be given prescriptions for medication and a follow-up appointment time with your doctor.

 Only parents or persons having legal custody may take a child home.
 If someone else is going to pick up your child, we must have written permission and that person must be 16 years of age or older and present a valid photo identification such as a driver's license.